Updated November 13th, 2024

 What does this all mean, and what are the differences?

-The first thing to understand is that the Pokemon Company regularly releases a new expansion set a few times a year.
+The first thing to understand is that the Pokémon Company regularly releases a new expansion set a few times a year.
 Each set brings a new list of cards, primarily to bolster those that create decks to battle their friends; however, they can also bring joy to those that just want to collect.
-So, when you hear Crown Zenith, Silver Tempest, and Lost Origin, those are names of different expansions.
-Generally speaking, if your child is getting started and simply wants cards, any expansion will do–you may even find older ones on sale.
+So, when you hear Shrouded Fable, Twilight Masquerade, and Stellar Crown, those are names of different expansions.
+Generally speaking, if your child is getting started and simply wants to collect cool cards, any expansion will do–you may even find older ones on sale.

 What’s Your Purpose?